Common Eyelid Surgery Questions

 If you have severe upper or lower eyelid sagging, you could also develop skin irritation from excess skin rubbing together.
 This is another problem that functional eyelid surgery can fix.

 Cosmetic eyelid surgery includes the same procedures as functional eyelid surgery, but cosmetic surgery is done purely for aesthetic reasons.
 If you've got bags under your eyes due to droopy lower eyelids, or if your upper eyelids are sagging with age, cosmetic eyelid surgery might be a great option.

 What is the eyelid surgery process like?

 The exact process depends on which eyelids need correction, but both lower and upper eyelid surgeries focus on tightening the skin.

+For upper eyelid surgery, your Cohen Laser & Vision Center ophthalmologist makes small incisions that are well concealed in the fold of your eye.
+This means that the small scars won't be visible when your eyes are open.
 Next, your ophthalmologist removes excess skin, along with some muscle and fat, in the area above your eye.
 After repositioning the skin, your ophthalmologist makes tiny sutures or uses surgical glue to close the incision.
 The ultimate effect is a lifted, more youthful look with no drooping lids.